xunholy/k8s-gitops/docs/sponsor/index.md

 !!! note "Work in progress"
     This document is a work in progress.

+If you find value to my open source project(s), you can become a sponsor and also don't forget to star the *repo*.

 ## Backers

 Thank you to all our backers! 🙏 [[Become a backer](https://opencollective.com/raspbernetes#backer)]